flagbit/applicant-frontend-junior/README.md

 - What is the DOM?
   - DOM stands for Document Object Model and is a representation of the structure of a document as a logical tree.
 It allows scripts / programming languages to access the objects contained in each node of the tree's branches.

+## Please note:

+There might be a problem with the API used.
+It occasionally returns the weather information for Shuzenji (Japan) although given different location coordinates.
+In case this happens, please try to reload the page.